vegama/pyteseo/README.md

 ---

 ## :heavy_check_mark: Testing & Coverage
-Tests are located at `tests/` and data required for tests are located in `test/data/`.
+Tests are located in `pyteseo/tests/` and data required for tests are located in `pyteseo/tests/data/`.
 You need to run cli commands from the package installation path (`pip show teseo` to show current installation path)

 Run tests to verify your package installation:
 ```bash